MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0105.md

 ```

 > [!IMPORTANT]
 > Enabling this rule has a performance impact, especially on large projects.
-We do not recommend keeping it always enabled, but we highly recommend enabling it in order to remove references to obsolete pending objects that can be removed with the upcoming release of Business Central.
-After all object references have been fixed, you can disable the rule again.
+We do not recommend keeping it enabled always, but we highly recommend enabling it in order to remove references to obsolete pending objects that can potentially be removed with the upcoming release of Business Central.
+After all object references have been fixed, you can turn off the rule again.

 ## How to fix this diagnostic?

 If you do not want to validate that your app is not referencing obsolete objects with obsolete tags lower than a given version, remove the property `obsoleteTagMinAllowedMajorMinor` in the AppSourceCop.json file.

-If you do not want to validate that your app is not referencing obsolete objects with obsolete tags lower than a given version, remove the references to obsolete code following the instructions in the [ObsoleteReason](../properties/devenv-obsoletereason-property.md).
+If you do not want to validate that your app is not referencing obsolete objects with obsolete tags lower than a given version, remove the references to obsolete code following the instructions in the [ObsoleteReason Property](../properties/devenv-obsoletereason-property.md).

 ## Code examples